leah-jala/Portfolio-Project-One/README.md

 - The introduction box tells the user what the purpose of the page is.
 It takes little time to read this information, so you can find out if you are on the page you need without having to read through longer articles.

-- The star icon on the navigation menue gives further confirmation of where a user is on the site, as does the dropdown menu text.
+- The star icon on the navigation menu gives further confirmation of where a user is on the site, as does the dropdown menu text.

 - The homepage hero image differs from the timeline content.
 This is deliberate as it is more obvious when you have come back to the homepage.